 Just Call Us Volunteers

-Online volunteer registration opens the first week of November and is expected to fill up quickly for the Thanksgiving meal, so register early.
+Volunteers are needed to help serve a Thanksgiving meal.
+Online volunteer registration opens the first week of November and is expected to fill up quickly, so register early.
 Check Facebook page for updates.
 Must wear closed-toe shoes and pull back long hair; no tank tops.
 Everyone helps wash dishes, so wear comfortable clothes that can get dirty.
-Volunteers meet at the “Just Call Us” kitchen in Clairemont Mesa for orientation and caravan to the service location.
-Kids ages 8+ can serve only, with parental supervision.
+Volunteers meet in Clairemont Mesa for orientation and caravan to the service location.
+Kids under 10 require parental supervision.

 United Way of San Diego County